 Cakes and Morrissey—how did you make this connection?
 Ever since I was really young, I was obsessed with food, and I've always been talented in art.
 One day, I just merged the two via cakes.
 I'm inspired by the things I love.
 For me, this means Morrissey.

 What inspired each detailed tier on this Morrissey cake?
 The bottom tier was made up edible portraits and Morrissey's classic silhouette, since a lot of Morrissey fans can identify him just by his shadow.
 The second tier was based on the Salford's Lads Club, which is a pilgrimage destination for a lot of Morrissey fans.
-It is where he met the rest of The Smiths in the UK.
+It is where he met the rest of The Smiths in the UK [Editor's note: Morrissey first met guitarist Johnny Marr at a Patti Smith concert at the Manchester Apollo in 1978.
+Marr knew bassist Andy Rourke from school and drummer Mike Joyce was recruited to the band after an audition].
 The third tier was all gladioluses.
 For many, many years, Morrissey would throw these flowers out to the audience.
 On the very top, there was a chocolate Morrissey, which I sculpted myself.

 Was it vegan?
 It was not, and I'm going to be crucified for that.
 I know it.
 People are already asking me, "How could you make a Morrissey cake that isn't vegan?"
 The answer to that is because in the test run, vegan cakes don't stack.
 They crumble.
 I did several test runs and they fell apart.
 It didn't work.
 Besides, he is vegan now but he was vegetarian for many years.
 There was one guy in the party who broke his vegan diet to eat it, though.